parasaurolophus/home-automation/README.md

 ```

 To be effective, the corresponding `contextStorage:`
-section in _settings.js_ must be reference the global
+section in _settings.js_ must reference the global
 variable:

 ```javascript